 Fortunately, it’s easy to ask for cost help online, thanks to remote work and even remote education.
 Today, many accountants get their qualifications online and are just as qualified as those with a traditional degree.

 Checking in with someone who has an online bachelor’s degree in accounting can be helpful, especially if you’re unfamiliar with some recruitment costs.

 An accountant can review the organization’s historical data and propose a budget for you, as they’re trained in financial reporting and advanced managerial accounting.

 Together, you will have to add internal costs (referral bonuses, office rentals, recruiter payment) and external expenses (advertising fees, recruitment event costs, signing bonuses), then divide the sum by the number of hires in a specific time period.
-To make your work easier, you should leverage an AP automation software to track your expenses based on categories
+To make your work easier, you can leverage an AP automation software to track your expenses based on categories.